-In verse 1 he said, "Come to the waters . . . come for wine and milk."
-In verse 3 he explains, "Come to me."
+In verse 1, he said, “Come to the waters . . . come, buy wine and milk.”
+In verse 3, he explains, “Come to me.”
 God is our living water.
 God is our nourishing milk.
 God is our exhilarating wine.
-"Whom have I in heaven but thee?
-And there is nothing upon earth that I desire besides thee.
-My flesh and my heart may fail, but God is the strength of my heart my portion for ever" (Psalm 73:25–26; 42:1–2; 63:1–3).
+“Whom have I in heaven but you?
+And there is nothing on earth that I desire besides you.
+My flesh and my heart may fail, but God is the strength of my heart and my portion forever” (Psalm 73:25–26; 42:1–2; 63:1–3).

 3. What Are We Told to Do to Get These Benefits?

-There are 12 imperatives in these three verses.
-The most pleasant, most inviting, 12 commandments you will ever hear.
-I'll point them out as we read it together.
+There are 12 imperatives in these 3 verses — the most pleasant, most inviting 12 commandments you will ever hear.
+I’ll point them out as we read it together.

-1) Ho, every one who thirsts, come to the waters [#1]; and he who has no money, come [#2], buy [#3] and eat [#4]!
+“Come, everyone who thirsts, come to the waters [#1]; and he who has no money, come [#2], buy [#3] and eat [#4]!
 Come [#5], buy wine and milk [#6] without money and without price.
-2) Why do you spend your money for that which is not bread, and your labor for that which does not satisfy?
-Hearken diligently to me [#7] and eat what is good [#8], and delight yourselves in fatness [#9].
-3) Incline your ear [#10], and come to me [#11]; hear [#12] that your soul may live; and I will make with you an everlasting covenant, my steadfast, sure love for David.
+Why do you spend your money for that which is not bread, and your labor for that which does not satisfy?
+Listen diligently to me [#7], and eat what is good [#8], and delight yourselves in rich food [#9].
+Incline your ear [#10], and come to me [#11]; hear [#12], that your soul may live; and I will make with you an everlasting covenant, my steadfast, sure love for David.”

-Then all the rest of the God's bidding fall into four steps:
+Then all the rest of God’s bidding fall into four steps: